 The leaders of this ideology want to pressurize companies in to placing region-based reservation on jobs.
 Are you out of your mind sir?
 You’re asking private companies to place reservations based on region, when they have not agreed to reservation based on caste & religion?

 The funny thing I noticed is that the Thackerays have issues only with the working class and some celebrities.
 They do not seem to have trouble with the Ambanis, who are not Marathis.
 They do not have trouble with the Mumbai offices of the MNCs, whose executives are not even Indians, let alone Marathis.
 Are they against IAS, IPS and IFS posted in Maharashtra belonging to Bihar & UP as well?
-They do not have problems with Infosys offices (the Bangalore giant; is Mr. Narayan Murthy a Marathi maanus?) and Tata’s multiple offices (the Tata conglomerate has roots in Jharkhand FYI).
+They do not have problems with Infosys offices (the Bangalore giant; is Mr. Narayan Murthy a Marathi maanus?).
 Are they not selectively targetting the money-less populace?
 The powerless junta?
 And in case of the celebrities, the people whose fame is not directly giving riches or employment to the localites?

 Is not the MNS and Thackeray crusade against non-Marathis also biased, coloured and influenced by matters of money?